 I had a fun two days of astronomy guiding at the newly launched Scapa yoga festival near Loch Fyne.
-A perk for the job was obtaining a family ticket for the festival so I decided to take the camper van and family along too.
+One of the perks for the job was a family ticket for the festival so I decided to take the camper van and family along too.

 The drive from Inverness was pretty arduous, but when we arrived it was a lovely setting and ended up being one of the most peaceful and chilled out festivals we’ve been to.
 Numbers were kept at reasonable levels so that toilets and open spaces were jostle free and relaxing.